Generate electricity at home with small-scale wind turbines

 For equipment and installation, with VAT at 5 per cent:

-Wind turbines are eligible for Feed-in Tariffs and you will earn a tariff for each kWh of electricity generated by your system.
-You will also receive another tariff for each kWh of electricity you export.
+Wind turbines are eligible for Feed-in Tariffs and you will be paid for the electricity generated by your system.
+You will also receive another payment for the electricity you export.

 Maintenance checks are necessary every few years, and will generally cost around £100 to £200 per year depending on turbine size.
 A well-maintained turbine should last more than 20 years, but you may need to replace the inverter at some stage during this time, at a cost of £1,000 to £2,000 for a large system.

 For off-grid systems, batteries will also need replacing, typically every 6 to 10 years.
 The cost of replacing batteries varies depending on the design and scale of the system.
 Any back-up generator will also have its own fuel and maintenance costs.

 For independent advice on domestic wind turbines, contact your local energy advice centre.Get in touch

 Find out what support is available for renewable technology specifically in Scotland.Discover more